- This is the complete onboarding task flow for setting up a Google Vault migration.

 - Edit Destination email addresses as needed to set the Destination mailbox to ingest each file into.
-Click on the Edit Item (pencil icon) to the right of the row.
+Click the Edit Item (pencil icon) to the right of the row.
 Under the Destination Email Address field, enter the mailbox that this file will be ingested into.
 KB004937

 - Set the Project Advanced Options.
 KB004834

 - This inclusion filter means that only the items in the Permanently Deleted folder will be migrated.
 KB004670